noted ∙ Design Ethics

-One way to recognize when we’re trading off user trust and wellbeing for other business goals.
+One way to recognize when we’re trading off user trust and wellbeing for other business goals is just paying attention.
 Here are some phrases that often get thrown around in questionable situations and should prompt us to relook at our motives:

 Dismissing certain groups of people as “edge cases,” or making assumptions about “most” of our users is a judgment call on who’s worthy of our consideration.
 Rather than drawing assumed boundaries and keeping some people on the margins, ask yourself how you can build empathy for those people.